octocloudlabs/supercharge-docs/docs/walt/lab-6.md

 ***[headphones recommended]***

 This project is a **fork of CanvasFun**, an animation open-source repository.
 We'll view some of the example files in the browser.
-To do this you need to run the Live Server.
+To do this you need to run the Live Server extension.

 On advantage of Live Server is that it auto-refreshes the web page whenever you edit the file and save the changes.

+With just a couple of clicks, Live Server lets you see your page live in another browser tab.
+Better yet, it features live reloading, so when you update your code, the changes are also reflected in the browser.

 ## Open some files